facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-mutate-after-aliased-freeze.expect.md

 ## Error

 ```
-[ReactForget] InvalidReact: This mutates a global or a variable after it was passed to React, which means that React cannot observe changes to it (13:13)
+[ReactForget] InvalidReact: Updating a value used previously in JSX is not allowed.
+Consider moving the mutation before the JSX.
+(13:13)
 ```